amueller69/Law-School-Notes/Fall-2018/Contracts/03-Damages_and_Remedies/01-Expectation_Damages.md

     * "Natural" in the sense that it accords with common experience of ordinary persons
   * Need not make special showing
 * Consequential Damages
   * Loss that results in the non-ordinary course of events, must be forseeable
+  * Applies to collateral contracts as in *Florafax* since losses not directly arising out of contract
   * Also apply to any damage to property/persons caused by failure to conform to contractual warranties
+* R2d
-* R2d § 351 - Unforseeability + Related Limitations on Damages
+  * § 351 - Unforeseeability + Related Limitations on Damages
     * Not liable for loss that the party in breach did not have reason to foresee as a probable result of breach when the K was made.
 Foreseeable = in the ordinary course of things (general/direct) OR as a result of special circumstances that the breaching party had reason to know (consequential/special).
       * Court may limit damages for foreseeable loss if justice so requires to avoid disproportionate compensation (e.g. excluding lost profits, limiting to reliance, etc.)
-* R2d § 352 - Uncertainty as a Limitation on Damages
+  * § 352 - Uncertainty as a Limitation on Damages
     * Damages not recoverable for loss beyond amount that evidence permits to be established with reasonable certainty
+    * Uncertainty of the exact amount does not preclude recovery as long as sufficient evidence shows extent of damage by just and reasonable inference
+* UCC
-* UCC § 2-710.
-Seller’s Incidental Damages
+  * § 2-710 - Seller’s Incidental Damages
     * Any commercially reasonable expenses incurred in stopping delivery, in the transport, care and custody of goods after the buyer’s breach, in connection w/ return resale of the goods or otherwise resulting from the breach.
-* UCC § 2-715 Buyer’s Incidental + Consequential Damages
+  * § 2-715 Buyer’s Incidental + Consequential Damages
     * Incidental: any expenses reasonably incurred in connection with handling rightfully inspection rightfully rejected goods, or in connection w/ effecting cover (if commercially reasonable), any other reasonable expense incident to the breach.
+    * Consequential:
-  * Consequential: any loss resulting from general or particular requirements which seller at time of contracting had reason to know and which could not be reasonably prevented by cover or otherwise (*Hadley* rule for lost profits); and
+      * Any loss resulting from general or particular requirements which seller at time of contracting had reason to know and which could not be reasonably prevented by cover or otherwise
-    * Injury to person or property proximately resulting from any breach of warranty (not proximate if buyer unreasonably failed to inspect good) (not subject to foreseeability test)
+      * Injury to person or property proximately resulting from any breach of warranty
+        * Not proximate if buyer unreasonably failed to inspect good
-    * Particular needs of the buyer must be made known to the seller)
+        * Not subject to foreseeability test, though particular needs of the buyer must generally be made known to the seller
+    * § 2-719 – Contractual Modification and Limitation of Remedy
+    * Parties can agree to provide for remedies in addition to or instead of those provided by UCC and may limit or alter the measure of damages
+    * Resort to provided remedies is optional unless parties expressly agreed it to be the exclusive remedy—in which case it is.
+If the provided remedy fails its essential purpose, have UCC to back up
+    * May limit or exclude consequential damages unless unconscionable
+* CISG Art.
+74
+  * Will allow damages for loss and loss of profit, as long as foreseeable at the time of conclusion of the contract

 ### *Hadley v.
 Baxendale*